terraform-google-modules/terraform-example-foundation/README.md

 ### [1. org](./1-org/)

-The purpose of this stage is to set up the common folder used to house projects which contain shared resources such as DNS Hub, nterconnect, SCC Notification, org level secrets and org level logging.
+The purpose of this stage is to set up the common folder used to house projects which contain shared resources such as DNS Hub, Interconnect, SCC Notification, org level secrets and org level logging.
 This will create the following folder & project structure:

 ```